Resources

 Carly Findlay

-Carly Findlay is a blogger, writer, speaker and appearance activist based in Australia.
+Carly Findlay is a blogger, writer, speaker and appearance activist.
 She challenges people’s thinking about what it’s like to have a visibly different appearance, living with Ichthyosis.

 Jono Lancaster